What Causes Aging and Can It Be Slowed?

 Your body needs essential vitamins, minerals, proteins, and fatty acids to survive.
 If you eat an improper diet, you limit your body’s chances of receiving these essential macronutrients.

-You can also increase your chances of being overweight and/or obese by eating an improper diet.
-Eating too many processed foods, simple carbohydrates, and foods high in unhealthy fat can cause inflammation in your body on a cellular level, which can cause your body to age faster than it normally would.
+You can also increase your chances of being overweight and/or experiencing obesity by eating an improper diet.
+This is not just about calories — eating too many processed foods, simple carbohydrates, and foods high in unhealthy fat can cause inflammation in your body on a cellular level, which can cause your body to age faster than it normally would.

 Increasing your intake of fruits, vegetables, whole grains, and lean meats can help ensure your body is getting the nutrients it needs and ensure your cells are nourished properly.